Simultaneous Speech Extraction for Multiple Target Speakers under the Meeting Scenarios: Methods

-The system architecture is shown in Figure~\ref{fig:system}, it only takes the mixed speech as input for the target speech separation task.
-The SD-MTSS system consists of a speaker diarization (SD) module and a multiple target speech separation (MTSS) module.
+Considering that it is feaible to apply speaker diarazation techniques to target speech separation, we expend the MTSS to speaker diarization (SD) aware MTSS (SD-MTSS) system.
+The SD-MTSS system architecture is shown in Figure~\ref{fig:system}.
+Rather than requiring additional registration, SD-MTSS directly obtains reference speech from the long utterance itself through the SD module.
+In real applications, the single-channel SD approach~\cite{wang2022} can be used here.
+The SD-MTSS system consists of a SD module and a MTSS module.
 The SD module produces the TSVAD decision for multiple speakers, which are the probabilities of each speaker's presence at the frame level.
-The MTSS module adopts each speakers' reference speech from the SD module and the mixture audio as inputs, and then outputs the estimation for multiple target speakers.
-We will describe these two modules in this section.
+The MTSS module adopts each speaker's reference speech from the SD module and the mixture audio as inputs, and then outputs the estimation for multiple target speakers.

+Using the TSVAD decision, we can get the single-talker audio segments as the reference speech for each speaker.
+The scheme of obtaining single-talker segments in Figure~\ref{fig:system} is organized as follows.
+We use \(\boldsymbol{m}\) \(\in\) \(\mathbb{R}^{1 \times T}\) indicate the input sequence. \(s_1\) and \(s_2\) indicate the two different speakers in the mixture.
+First, the TSVAD decision is passed through a threshold mechanism and produces the binarized results \(\boldsymbol{d_{s_1}}\) and \(\boldsymbol{d_{s_2}}\) .
+Its values consist of 0 and 1.
+Then the reference speech can be formulated as: